calsfu/carla-competition/README.md

 # carla-competition

+This project explores and compares three different approaches to autonomous driving in the CARLA simulator: Imitation Learning, Modular Pipeline, and Reinforcement Learning.
+Each method represents a unique paradigm for teaching autonomous agents to navigate complex driving environments, with the goal of evaluating their strengths, weaknesses, and suitability for autonomous driving tasks.

 # Imitation Learning

 This repository implements a pipeline for training an imitation learning model in the CARLA simulator.
 The goal is to collect driving data from the CARLA autopilot and train a convolutional neural network (CNN) to predict driving commands from front-camera images.
 This project serves as an entry point for building autonomous vehicle models based on supervised learning.